-Canadian Propane Distribution is Canada's largest national propane retailer.
+U.S. Propane Distribution 47% 53% Canadian Propane Distribution Canadian Propane Distribution is Canada's largest national propane retailer.
 It:

-- " distributes and sells propane, and propane-consuming equipment - rents tanks, cylinders and other equipment - " supplies, installs and repairs equipment - " offers equipment warranties and maintenance programs.
+- " distributes and sells propane, and propane-consuming equipment - " rents tanks, cylinders and other equipment - " supplies, installs and repairs equipment - " offers equipment warranties and maintenance programs.

-Canadian Propane Distribution includes Superior Gas Liquids, a division that supplies portfolio management services primarily to the Canadian Propane Distribution business and small and medium-sized propane retailers in the US and Canada.
-You can read more about Superior Gas Liquids starting on page 23.
+Canadian Propane Distribution includes Superior Gas Liquids, a division that supplies portfolio management services primarily to the Canadian Propane Distribution business and small and medium-sized propane retailers in the U.S. and Canada.
+You can read more about Superior Gas Liquids starting on page 27.

-Canadian Propane Distribution has approximately 220,000 customer locations, serving residential, wholesale, commercial, agricultural, industrial and automotive customer markets.
-No one customer represented more than 10% of its total revenue or delivered volume in 2018.
+Canadian Propane Distribution has approximately 190,000 customer locations, serving residential, wholesale, commercial, agricultural, industrial and automotive customer markets.
+No one customer represented more than 10% of its total revenue or delivered volume in 2019.
 About 65% of the total portable annual fuel volume is sold during the winter heating season, usually from October to March.

+Customer mix by sales volume (1)

-Commercial 16%
+Commercial 13%

-Oilfield 9%
+Oilfield 7%

-Residential 8%
+Residential 7%

-Industrial 12%
+Industrial 9%

-Wholesale 41%
+Wholesale 51%

-Automotive 8%
+Motor Fuels 7%

 Other 6%